-Learners will have 3 months to complete the course.
+Learners will have three months to complete the course.
 The course is suitable for all helping professionals, teachers, medical staff, managers and others with an interest in psychology, mental health, social justice AND equality.

 The course comprises reading material, guided study, relevant videos and references.
 Learners may also join an online forum to connect with other learners taking the course.
 The forum will be available 14 days after the course contents becomes available.
-A PowerPoint presentation and resource list will be available to download and retain upon completion.
+A PowerPoint presentation and resource list will be available to download and retain upon course completion.

 The course is priced at £399 for non-members and £199 for Race Reflections’ members.
 Early birds discounts will be offered.
 The course will be available towards the end of 2020.
 Please contact us (email@example.com) or use the form below to register your interest and we will let you know when registration opens.